 It was pretty cool actually.
 Although I think "Safari" is a bit of a stretch.
 Really-cool-night-tour-of-a-well-done-wildlife-park, yes.
 Safari, no. A tram took us around the park.
 It was cool, because a lot of the habitats were not fenced in, so you could see everything really up close in a pretty realistic environment.
 Plus, because it was night time, everything was really active (we saw like 3 different types of animals mating).
 Usually lions and leopards and such are asleep when I've seen them at zoos.
 It was really cool to see them up and about.
 After the tram, there were some areas we could walk around.
 Some animals were behind glass, but other areas we could walk through.
 My absolute favorite was the bat cave.
 They had these huge flying foxes hanging on trees, so close you could reach out and touch them (if you were stupid).

 Sadly, none of my pictures turned out in the slightest, it was so dark.
-You'll just have to check it out yourselves some
+You'll just have to check it out yourselves someday.

 ReplyDelete